dpc10ster/RJafrocBook/docs/85-standalone-cad.md

 Summarized are two recent studies of CAD vs. radiologists in mammography.
 This is followed by comments on the methodologies used in the two studies.
-The second study used standard ROC software in an unorthodox (or unconventional) way.
+The second study used cells ROC software in an unorthodox (or unconventional) way.
 A statistical model and analysis method is described that avoids unorthodox, and perhaps unjustified, use of ROC software and has fewer model parameters.

 ### Studies assessing performance of CAD vs. radiologists {#standalone-cad-radiologists-two-previous-studies}